What Is Sociopathy? Sociopath Symptoms And Behavior

 An individual living with antisocial personality disorder may find it difficult to hold down a job or honor prior obligations.

-For an individual to be diagnosed with antisocial personality disorder, they must be at least 18 years old, exhibit three or more of the DSM-5 criteria, have evidence of conduct disorder before the age of 15, and the occurrence of their symptoms must not occur exclusively during schizophrenia or bipolar disorder episodes.
+For an individual to be diagnosed with antisocial personality disorder, they must be at least 18 years old, exhibit three or more of the criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), have evidence of conduct disorder before the age of 15, and their symptoms must not occur exclusively during schizophrenia or bipolar disorder episodes.

 Causes and risks of antisocial personality disorder